Home

 A Society project in 2021 was to place a historic blue plaque on the house in Halling High Street from where the village local World War 1 hero, Sergeant Thomas Harris VC MM enlisted in 1914, aged 22 (see https://www.hugofox.com/community/halling-historical-society-18475/sergeant-thomas-harris-vc-mm/ ).
 The unveiling was on Saturday, 7 August 2021, followed by tea in Halling Community Centre kindly put on by Halling Sapphires WI.
 The date was two days short of 103 years since Thomas was killed.
 As well as many Harris family, there were representatives of Thomas's successor regiment and of the VC and GC Association and the grandson of Sidney Upfold who was with Thomas when he died and recommended the VC.
 See full details and photos on the News page.

-In 2022 the Society is hoping to place historic plaques on the oldest buildings in the village and to develop a Halling History Trail.
+In 2025 the Society has placed blue historic heritage plaques on thirteen of the oldest buildings in the village to develop a Halling History Trail.

 If you'd like to share your story of growing up in Halling before 1980 - see Villagers' Reminiscences page at: https://www.hugofox.com/community/halling-historical-society-18475/villagers-reminiscences-of-old-halling/ - please email hallinghistorical@gmail.com .